Shift 2: Unleashed: Marketing and release

-The game was set for a release in North America on March 8, 2011, and in Europe on March 10, according to many websites, include GameStop and GameSpot.
+The game was set for a release in North America on March 8, 2011, and in Europe on March 10, according to many websites, including GameStop and GameSpot.
 On January 13, EA announced that the game will be released on March 24, 2011, in Europe, on March 25 in UK and on March 29 in US.
-In a press release issued on February 18, 2011, EA mentioned Shift 2: Unleashed has slipped a week in the Europe to March 31 and in the UK to April 1.
+In a press release issued on February 18, 2011, EA mentioned the Shift 2: Unleashed launched had been pushed back by a week in the Europe to March 31 and in the UK to April 1.

 In addition to the Standard edition, a Limited Edition of the game had been announced, which was originally available only through pre-order.
 The Limited Edition features numerous bonuses over the Standard edition, including exclusive packaging, instant access to three exclusive cars plus an additional 40 career race events.
 Coinciding with a shutdown of the Need For Speed Network on March 15, 2018, the Limited Edition content can no longer be unlocked on a new game or if a player's save file doesn't already contain the additional content.
 If a save file already contains the additional content, it will still work.
 The Limited Edition was removed from Origin and Steam online stores, but some other online stores still have the Limited Edition EA DVD for sale (only now it won't work).

 Alpinestars and Need for Speed introduced the Play a Pro Sweepstakes, a contest that gives the winner chance to win a trip to attend the Formula Drift in Long Beach, California on April 8 and 9, 2011, available to residents of the United States only.
 The winner will receive a trip to Long Beach, California and pit passes to the Formula Drift in Long Beach and an opportunity to play against an Alpinestars drift driver in Shift 2: Unleashed.

 EA had an exposition for Shift 2: Unleashed at PAX East 2011, where Shift 2: Unleashed had two D-Box racing seats set up each with its own 103" plasma TV, and several other stations.
 Pre-ordering Shift 2: Unleashed at PAX EAST, includes Shift 2: Unleashed branded ear bud head phones and a T-shirt as pre-order bonus.